deltachat/mailadm/doc/index.rst

     $ mailadm add-user tmp.12345@example.org
     added addr 'tmp.12345@example.org' with token 'oneday'
     wrote /home/mailadm/virtual_mailboxes
-    wrote /home/mailadm/dovecot-users

-Mailadm writes out files for use by postfix and dovecot and the next section provides an example how to integrate them.
+When adding/manipulating users `mailadm` writes out virtual mailbox "map" files (including the ".db" form) so that Postfix knows which mailadm mailboxes exist.

 Integrate with system services
 ------------------------------

 integration with dovecot
 ++++++++++++++++++++++++

 We can integrate mailadm with dovecot (for serving IMAP users) by producing a passwd configuration file::

-    XXX pull from dubby

 Now we need to include this file from the `/etc/dovecot/conf.d/10-auth.conf` file by adding the following line::